-I reached out to my friends on Facebook to see what kind of content they would like to see me write about.
-My friend and former colleague, Kibar (and fellow May birthday baby), said that he needs help with knowing what colors go together.
+A while ago, I reached out to my friends on Facebook to see what kind of content they would like to see me write about.
+My former colleague said that he needs help with knowing what colors go together.

 This got me thinking about my own color evolution.
 My family and I have moved several times and it seems like every time we moved was the perfect time to get new bathroom towels.
 When we lived with my in-laws, our color scheme was dark grey and sea green.

 A couple years later, when we moved out of their house and into a rental home in NH, our color scheme shifted to beige/khaki and light blue.
-We brought these towels to the house we bought on the same street as the rental house 2 years ago.
-They stayed in our one bathroom until we added a second bathroom downstairs earlier this year.
+We brought these towels our current house almost 4 years ago.
+They stayed in our one bathroom until we added a second bathroom downstairs 2 1/2 years ago.

 I didn't want the stress of laundry and sorting between "upstairs" and "downstairs" bathroom towels.
 (I don't like doing laundry in general, but that's another story for another day...)
 I knew that when designing our downstairs bathroom, I wanted it to be neutral since my son would be using it and he's a growing boy.
 Neutrals will never go out of style!
 So, I decided on white towels all around.

 In case you're wondering, I still have some of my older towels.
-I have a dog and a 10-year-old.
+I have a dog and an almost 12-year-old.
 Big messes happen!

-So, back to helping out my friend Kibar (and anyone else out there afraid of picking out colors that don't merry well together).
+So, back to helping out my former colleague (and anyone else out there afraid of picking out colors that don't merry well together).
 Color Theory is something I love and enjoy.
 Quite frankly, I could teach an 8-week class on it.
-With this in mind, I'm kicking off a series on Color Theory and how to incorporate it into your home design.
+With this in mind, I'm kicking off a series on different color palettes and how to incorporate them into your own home design.

 Before diving into designing a room and selecting your color palette, there are a few things to consider: